ESP32DE/ESP32-PRO/tmp_docs/01_how_to_part_one.md

      UART connection to the ESP32 and so on.

 - Compile and upload the ESP32 Firmware to the ESP32-PRO
-  If you have done your "Hello World" for the PIC32 you can now
+  If you have done your "Hello World" for the ESP32 you can now
   compile it and upload it to the ESP32-PRO board.
   For this, on the ESP32-PRO on PIC32 side, you can use the USB Device
   for upload as USB Serial COM Port and over the transparent UART mode
   to the ESP32.
+This will work very well with officially esptool.

   Depending on your used PIC32 Firmware you can example use DTR/RTS for a toggle
   sequence and on match to your code, switch the ESP32 in bootloader mode.
   There is an example code still in the test pipe and comes with the